Dreamown/im2mesh_matlab/README.md

 When the mesh with second order element are exported to Abaqus, the mesh may have error.

 ## Cite as

+You can cite this work as follows for now.
+I will probably put a DOI here in March.

 Jiexian Ma (2025).
 Im2mesh (2D image to finite element meshes) (https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-meshes), MATLAB Central File Exchange.
 Retrieved January 30, 2025.